Warlord Games

 Unit Cards are not included and can be found on the Dystopian Wars website.

-- Miniatures are supplied unpainted and some assembly will be required.
+Please Note: One Merchant Convoy supplied.
+Miniatures supplied unpainted and some assembly may be required.

 - Marcello-class Submarines x 3